Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Update-AzEventGridEventSubscription.md

 ### -Destination
 Information about the destination where events have to be delivered for the event subscription.Uses Azure Event Grid's identity to acquire the authentication tokens being used during delivery / dead-lettering.
-To construct, see NOTES section for DESTINATION properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.EventGrid.Models.IEventSubscriptionDestination